-- A Community Services Impact Statement in accordance with Section 7.1 of this Plan; - Pedestrian comfort considerations on the public realm through the submission of wind and sun/ shadow reports; - vii.
-Light, view and privacy considerations for residents and workers; - viii.
-Sustainable design initiatives in accordance with Section 6.1 of this Plan; - Mitigation of urban heat island effects through the use of green or white roofs and greening to increase shade and cooling; - x.
-The preservation and enhancement of the tree canopy; and - xi.
-The provision of innovative on-site approaches to managing stormwater that include natural stormwater infiltration, recovery of stormwater and reuse through the use of storage facilities such as cisterns and low-impact development to achieve the criteria and requirements identified in Appendix 1.
+- A plan for providing a range of housing choices that reflect a variety of types, tenures, unit sizes to meet the needs of a range of residents, including affordable housing provision, in accordance with Regional Policies; - ii.
+A Community Services Impact Statement in accordance with Section 7.1 of this Plan; - Pedestrian comfort considerations on the public realm through the submission of wind and sun/ shadow reports; - Light, view and privacy considerations for residents and workers; and - v.
+The provision of innovative on-site approaches to managing stormwater that include natural stormwater infiltration, recovery of stormwater and reuse through the use of storage facilities such as cisterns and low-impact development to achieve the criteria and requirements identified in Appendix B.